SongStitch/song-stitch/README.md

 4. Run the application with either `docker-compose up` or `make run`.
 This will start the application on port `8080`.

 5. Go to `localhost:8080` and enjoy!

+## iOS Application

+There is also a free [SonStitch iOS app](https://apps.apple.com/au/app/songstitch/id6450189672) for creating collages on your phone to save and share!

 ## Contributors